 Protected by defensive works

-At the foot of the reservoir, a granite quay, allows the berthing of the rowboats that the King’s ships, remaining offshore, send “faire de l’eau“.
-Starting from the bottom of the tank, pipes lead the water to external conduits on which the sailors adjust sleeves to fill the barrels…Technical and a bit perilous!
+At the foot of the reservoir, a granite quay allows for the berthing of rowboats, sent to collect water by the warships remaining at sea.
+At the very bottom of the tank, pipes carry water to external conduits, on which sailors adjust handles to fill their barrels…Technical and a touch dangerous!

-As you can see by visiting the site, La Belle Fontaine is protected by various defensive works still visible, in addition to the steep cliffs that surround it:
+La Belle Fontaine is protected by a series of still visible defensive works in addition to the surrounding jagged cliffs:

-• a small guard house that housed the officer in charge of commanding the sector.
+• a small guard house which housed the officer in charge of commanding the sector.

-Throughout the eighteenth century, the Belle Fontaine is recognized as an exceptional building, both for its usefulness and its beauty.
-In the nineteenth and twentieth centuries, it becomes however without any use for the Navy.
-It will serve as a water reserve during periods of drought, then will be put up for sale by the state in 1953.
+Throughout the 18th century, Belle Fontaine was recognized as an exceptional piece of military infrastructure, both for its usefulness and its beauty.
+By the 20th century however, technological progress has rendered it obsolete and useless to the Navy.
+It will serve as a water reservoir during periods of drought, then will be put up for sale by the state in 1953.

 La Belle Fontaine is open to the public